 Combine your walk/run intervals on the opposite days you’re doing my Functional Pilates-Infused Workouts for amazing results! & Stay tuned for more tips & several more walk/run interval steps….

-Other Knocked-Up Fitness Posts:
+Other Knocked-Up Fitness and Wellness Posts: